edwardtanguay/starter-mongo-mongoose-atlas/README.md

 # template-mongo-mongoose-atlas

-This template gives you code to connect to a MongoDB Atlas database via Mongo and Mongoose.
+This is code that connects to a MongoDB Atlas database via Mongo and Mongoose.

 # setup